esphome/esphome-docs/components/sprinkler.rst

   deactivated to when the respective distribution valve is closed.
 Useful to ensure pressure does not build up from running the pump when no distribution valves are open or to allow the main line out to distribution valves to drain.
 May not be used with *pump_stop_pump_delay*.
+- **pump_pulse_duration** (*Optional*, :ref:`config-time`): The *minimum* length of the pulse generated to operate a pump in milliseconds.
+Required when a latching pump is configured; may not be used when a non-latching pump is configured with *pump_switch_id* (see below).
+Note that the *exact* length of the pulse is determined by the frequency of the main application loop (as are other ``delay`` timers used in ESPHome).
+  Typically this is expected to provide a resolution of approximately 16 milliseconds, however this may vary somewhat depending on your exact configuration.
+Regardless, it should provide more-than-sufficient precision to operate any such valve.
+- **valve_pulse_duration** (*Optional*, :ref:`config-time`): The *minimum* length of the pulse generated to operate a valve in milliseconds.
+Required when a latching valve is configured; may not be used when a non-latching valve is configured with *valve_switch_id* (see below).
+Note that the *exact* length of the pulse is determined by the frequency of the main application loop (as are other ``delay`` timers used in ESPHome).
+  Typically this is expected to provide a resolution of approximately 16 milliseconds, however this may vary somewhat depending on your exact configuration.
+Regardless, it should provide more-than-sufficient precision to operate any such valve.
 - **repeat** (*Optional*, int): The number of times a full cycle should be repeated.
 Defaults to 0.
 - **id** (*Optional*, :ref:`config-id`): Manually specify the ID used for code generation.
 While optional, this is necessary to identify the controller instance (particularly in cases where more than one is